julianfigueroaGL/gorilla-cast-docs/docs/communication/event-emitter/event-emitter.md

 ## Resolution

 The re-usability in Vue.js plays a really important role, as we can give our application a more flexible, maintainable and performant structure.
-Also, the emitter patter is useful in multiple cases, but harder to maintain in some others.
+Also, the emitter pattern is useful in multiple cases, but harder to maintain in some others.
 Let's take a look at the resolution for the tasks:

 1. [Refactor Searchlighbox Component](https://github.com/gorillalogic/vuejs-training/pull/9)
 2. [Add Track Details Component](https://github.com/gorillalogic/vuejs-training/pull/10)